VictoriaMetrics/VictoriaMetrics/README.md

     	Comma-separated downsampling periods in the format 'offset:period'.
 For example, '30d:10m' instructs to leave a single sample per 10 minutes for samples older than 30 days.
 See https://docs.victoriametrics.com/#downsampling for details
     	Supports an array of values separated by comma or specified via multiple flags.
   -dryRun
     	Whether to check only -promscrape.config and then exit.
-Unknown config entries are allowed in -promscrape.config by default.
-This can be changed with -promscrape.config.strictParse
+Unknown config entries aren't allowed in -promscrape.config by default.
+This can be changed with -promscrape.config.strictParse=false command-line flag
   -enableTCP6
     	Whether to enable IPv6 for listening and dialing.
 By default only IPv4 TCP and UDP is used -envflag.enable